forrestywang/DS_Projects/Titanic Logistic Regression/README.md

 ### Predicting the test set and calculating the accuracy

-Now that the logistic regression has been trained, I can predict the accuracy by testing it with the `predict(X_test)` function. `sklearn.metrics`' `accuracy_score(y_test, predictions)` function will compare the results and return the accuracy.
+Now that the logistic regression has been trained, I predicted the accuracy by testing it with the `predict(X_test)` function. `sklearn.metrics`' `accuracy_score(y_test, predictions)` function compared the results and returned the accuracy.
 Since the accuracy ∈ [0, 1], multiplying it by 100 and concatenating a % sign turned it into a percentage.

 <br>